bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - I used Latin Modern Roman font (loaded using the `lmodern` package) for the document as it produces consistent typography for text and math environment.
 If you prefer, you can use some other font by loading that package using the `\usepackage{}` command.
 However, you will have to be careful about the consistency of the typography, especially between text and math environments.
 [Follow this discussion on StackExchange to learn more about fonts in LaTeX](https://tex.stackexchange.com/questions/59702/suggest-a-nice-font-family-for-my-basic-latex-template-text-and-math).

-- The main text of both documents is **single-spaced** with the table of contents, list of figures, and list of the table being **one-half-spaced** in `main.tex`.
-If you find this too tightly spaced, you can space out the content by using `\onehalfspacing` or `\doublespacing` instead of `\singlespacing` for the main text in both .tex files.
+- The main text sections of both documents are **single-spaced** except the table of contents, list of figures, and list of tables being **one-half-spaced** in `main.tex`.
+If you find the main text is too tightly spaced, you can space out the content by using `\onehalfspacing` or `\doublespacing` instead of `\singlespacing` for the main text in both .tex files.
 In this case, you will have to change the spacing for other environments as well to have a consistently formatted document.
 Most of the necessary variables that can customize the format of the template are declared at the very beginning of the .tex files.
-Tweak them to obtain more consistent formatting for the tables, figures, paragraphs, bibliographic items, etc. You are welcome to define more customized settings as well.
+Tweak them to obtain more consistent formatting for the tables, figures, paragraphs, bibliographic items, etc. You are welcome to define more customized preamble settings as well.

-- Space around the headings of different environments is managed by the `parskip` package.
+  - In case you change text spacing, you most likely would need to change the spacing around the headings of different environments that are managed by the `parskip` package.
 I found the default settings to be working fine for me.
 But if you would like to customize it, you can add the following command in the preamble:
   ```
   \titlespacing*{<environment-name>}{<space-left>}{<space-before>}{<space-after>}
   ```